ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 The delay-seconds format is used because:

-- it does not rely on clock synchronization and is resilient to clock adjustment and clock skew between client and server (see Section 5.6.7 of {{SEMANTICS}});
+- it does not rely on clock synchronization and is resilient to clock adjustment and clock skew between client and server (see Section 5.6.7 of {{HTTP}});
 - it mitigates the risk related to thundering herd when too many clients are serviced with the same timestamp.

 This field MUST NOT occur multiple times and can be sent in a trailer section.

-An example of `RateLimit-Reset` use is below.
+An example of RateLimit-Reset field use is below.

 ~~~ example
    RateLimit-Reset: 50
 ~~~

-The client MUST NOT assume that all its `service-limit` will be restored after the moment referenced by `RateLimit-Reset`.
+The client MUST NOT assume that all its service-limit will be restored after the moment referenced by RateLimit-Reset field.
-The server MAY arbitrarily alter the `RateLimit-Reset` value between subsequent requests e.g. in case of resource saturation or to implement sliding window policies.
+The server MAY arbitrarily alter the RateLimit-Reset field value between subsequent requests e.g. in case of resource saturation or to implement sliding window policies.

 # Security Considerations